hkailee/MultipleLinearRegression/README.md

 ### Code

 Template code is provided in the `workTable.ipynb` notebook file.
-The .csv dataset files are store in the Datasets directory.
+The .csv dataset files are stored in the Datasets directory.
 Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for manipulation.

 ### Run